hashicorp/design-system/packages/components/HOW-TO-TEST-A-COMPONENT-IN-CLOUD-UI.md

 # How to test a component in Cloud UI

-To test a new component (or a component that has been modified) using your local environment as source for the `@hashicorp/design-system-components` package, you have to follow a few steps.
+To test a component that is under development (or because it’s new or has been modified) you have a few options:

+- you can use your local environment as source for the `@hashicorp/design-system-components` package
+- you can install the `@hashicorp/design-system-components` package using a branch available on GitHub

+This is the case when the component has not yet been released as an npm package, of course.

+## Using your local environment (via symlink)

+This approach is the preferable one, if there is an ongoing development of the component and you want to see the changes reflected immediately in the application (automatically rebuilt/refreshed whenever you save the HDS files).

-## Prepare the Cloud UI project
+### Prepare the Cloud UI project

 For simplicity, you will need three CLI/terminal windows/tabs opened.